sergeych/errlog/README.md

 # Loggerr

-*ATTENTION! this gem is not yet functional, please don't try to use until version 0.1.* will be released!* You are forewarned.
+*ATTENTION!*

+This is a reporting tool tor loggerr service, that is not yet open for public test.

 The rest is a template for not to type it later on.
 Please ignore.